coreos/docs/coreupdate/update-protocol.md

 # Omaha

-The Omaha protocol is the specification that the update service uses to communicate with updaters running in a CoreOS cluster.
+The Omaha protocol is the specification that the update service uses to communicate with updaters running in a Container Linux cluster.
 The protocol is a fairly simple &mdash; it specifies sending HTTP POSTs with XML data bodies for various events that happen during the execution of an update.

 ## Update request